refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 ```

 :::note
-`authProvider` isn't required for the `<Refine/>` to work but your app won't have any authentication and incidentally, you wo'nt be able to use the auth hooks.
+`authProvider` isn't required for the `<Refine/>` to work but your app won't have any authentication and incidentally, you won't be able to use the auth hooks.
 :::

 Our mock auth provider is now up and running with all the required methods, but they don't do anything yet.
 We will now add logic to these methods.